Common Household Pet Poisons

 Bring your pet to an emergency facility.
 If you are concerned and your go-to vet cannot help, take a trip to the nearest 24/7 emergency veterinary clinic.

 If you need advice, you can call the Pet Poison Helpline at (855) 764-7661.
 The Pet Poison Helpline is a 24/7 animal poison control center, always available to answer your questions.
-Each call is $59.
+Please note that an $85 fee applies per call.

 As a Small Door member, if you ever need immediate advice for your pets, we are available 24/7 via the Small Door app.
 It can be scary when your cat or dog gets into something possibly harmful, and we are always here to help.